 In short, Niseko in Hokkaido is the powder capital of Japan (if not the world) whilst in Hakuba, located on Honshu, is typically blessed with more blue sky days.
 For die hard powder fans this may not seem that important, but it does make backcountry and side-country access easier.
 In fact it makes a lot of things easier when you see a little sunshine between the frequent storms.
 Those beginning their backcountry ski journey might enjoy having a day or two of bluebird skies while they ski out the dry powdery remnants of the last storm without getting bundled up like a stormtrooper every day.

 Dining out: White linen and Michelin star cuisine?
-Or traditional Japanese izakaya serving world-class provincial meals?
+Or traditional Japanese izakaya?

 Don’t get us wrong, both areas have a massive array of restaurants that cover all levels of dining experiences, however Niseko has a lot more fine dining on offer, with internationally acclaimed chefs from all over the world weaving their Japanese fusion magic in the kitchen.
 Hard core foodies will be in heaven.

-Hakuba tends to be a lot more relaxed in the dining department with most of the culinary action occurring on the prolific izakaya scene; smaller ‘homestyle’ restaurants that pump out mouth-watering provincial specialities served almost like Japanese tapas on small plates to share.
-The food is fresh, creative and the venues are always quaintly traditional and cosy.
+Hakuba tends to be a lot more relaxed in the dining department with most of the culinary action occurring on the prolific izakaya scene; smaller ‘homestyle’ restaurants that pump out mouth-watering provincial specialties served almost like Japanese tapas on small plates to share.
+The food is fresh, creative and the venues are always quaintly traditional and cozy.

 There is a lot more we could say about the differences between Niseko and Hakuba.
 For example; Niseko is more centralised around the 4 resorts; An’nupuri, Niseko Village, Hanazono and Hirafu with easy access to each resort from either side of the mountain.